-Fig. 1.12: The marginal note from Ottobon. lat.
+The marginal note from Ottobon. lat.
 3307 fol.
+309^r

-309^r n^o being numero and the superscript square being known (for instance from Vat. lat.
-10488, cf. above) to be a possible representative for censo, it is a reasonable assumption (which we shall find fully confirmed below) that the triangle stands for the cube and the double square for censo di censi, the whole diagram thus being a pointer to the equation types "cubi and censi di censi equal number" and "censi and cubi equal number".
-We observe that equality is indicated by a double line.
-67 As we shall see imminently, the compiler and several other fifteenth-century writers indicate equality by a single line.
-This, as well as the deviating symbols for the powers, suggests that this particular note was made by a later user of the manuscript.
+to be a possible representative for censo, it is a reasonable assumption (which we shall find fully confirmed below) that the triangle stands for the cube and the double square for censo di censi, the whole diagram thus being a pointer to the equation types "cubi and censi di censi equal number" and "censi and cubi are equal to number".
+We observe that equality is indicated by a double line.58 As we shall see imminently, the compiler and several other fifteenth-century writers indicate equality by a single line.
+This, as well as the deviating symbols for the powers, suggests that this particular note was made by a later user of the manuscript;.